MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/includes/admin_m365demo.md

 7. In an in-private browser window, go to [https://businesscentral.dynamics.com/?redirectedFromSignup=1&response=AlreadyAssignedLicense](https://businesscentral.dynamics.com/?redirectedFromSignup=1&response=AlreadyAssignedLicense) and log in with the administrator account that you just created, typically called something like admin@CRMbc123456.onmicrosoft.com.

-    If you chose another content pack, you must use the administrator account to sign up for a standard trial by clicking on **Get started** on [https://dynamics.microsoft.com/en-us/business-central/](https://dynamics.microsoft.com/en-us/business-central/).
+    If you chose another content pack, you must use the administrator account to sign up for a standard trial by choosing the **Get started** button on the [https://dynamics.microsoft.com/en-us/business-central/](https://dynamics.microsoft.com/en-us/business-central/) page.
 The **Dynamics 365 Business Central** content pack gives you a more integrated experience with Office 365, but otherwise the trial experience is the same.

 This gives you a [!INCLUDE [prodshort](prodshort.md)] environment with two companies: